UF-Vox-Populi/activist-agenda/README.md

 ## List of API Keys

+Details here and step-by-step file/line for API key replacement.
+API for GeoCoding: OpenCage
+MailGun API key is set inside activist-agenda/src/mailgun.js at line 3 using a Heroku config var.

 ## Environmental Variables

 All API keys are set using Heroku environment variables or config vars.
 These can be accessed in the code using  `process.env.VAR_NAME` .
 New variables can be set or edited under the “Reveal Config Vars” section in the settings.